Beyond To-Do Lists

 ABOUT DOCTORZED

 “Freedom isn’t something you achieve.
-It’s what remains when interference drops.”
+It’s what remains when the invisible weight drops.”